grz0zrg/fbg/custom_backend/README.md

 See `dispmanx_parallel.c`

-## GLFW

-FBG OpenGL 3.x+ rendering backend with GL utilities, multi-platform, use the [GLFW](https://www.glfw.org/) and [GLEW](http://glew.sourceforge.net/) library.

-**How it work** : An OpenGL texture is updated in real-time with a FB Graphics context content, as such all FB Graphics draw calls work but are handled by the CPU and the resulting frame buffer is handled by the GPU, you are free to call any OpenGL calls and mix software rendered graphics with accelerated graphics.

-It is also possible to modify the way the FBG display buffer is rendered through a shader, see the advanced example where the software rendered background is actually the FBG buffer with a fragment shader applied to it.

 ## GBA

-Very simple Game Boy Advance backend written as a proof of concept for targeting low memory hardware.
+Very simple Game Boy Advance backend written as a proof of concept to target low memory hardware.
 It is slow due to 24/32 bpp -> 16 bpp conversion upon fbg_draw() calls.

 ### Compiling